intelligenceforgood/planning/future_architecture.md

   - `i4g-reports-{env}` for generated PDFs (access controlled).
 - **AlloyDB / Cloud SQL** optional for structured ingestion data migrated from Azure SQL.
 - **BigQuery** optional for downstream analytics/monitoring dashboards once data volume grows.
+- **Vector storage** is delivered by the chosen retrieval backend (Vertex AI Search’s managed indices or AlloyDB + pgvector) and is not duplicated in a separate store.

 ### 3.5 Ingestion Pipelines
 - Replace Azure Functions with Cloud Run Jobs or Functions triggered by Cloud Scheduler and Eventarc: